Meet Our Team

 She/Her/Hers

 Since 2008, Becky has worked in the field of social services, bringing a wealth of knowledge, compassion, and hands-on experience to both youth and families.
-In their current role at AHOCI as a Supervisor and Mental Health Provider, they specialize in connecting families with critical community resources, supporting youth with severe emotional disturbances, and addressing issues related to child abuse and neglect.
+In their current role at AHOCI as a Operations Coordinator, Supervisor, and Mental Health Provider, she specializes in connecting families with critical community resources, supporting youth with severe emotional disturbances, and addressing issues related to child abuse and neglect.

 Guided by the philosophy that “every undesirable behavior is a cry for an unmet need,” Becky approaches every client with empathy, respect, and the understanding that we are all just one hard day away from needing support ourselves.
 This perspective drives their passion for helping families overcome challenges and giving caregivers peace of mind, knowing their child is safe, understood, and genuinely cared for.

 Becky is known for her deep understanding of the systems families navigate, her organizational strength, and her passion for helping others learn.
-Whether it’s mentoring staff, guiding parents, or working one-on-one with a young person, she is committed to making a positive, lasting impact.
-Colleagues often describe her as highly self-sufficient, deeply resourceful, and someone who thrives on helping others meet their goals—even when time or energy is in short supply.
+Whether it’s mentoring staff, guiding parents, working one-on-one with a young person, or supporting the agency behind the scenes she is committed to making a positive, lasting impact.
+Colleagues often describe her as highly self-sufficient, deeply resourceful, and someone who thrives on helping others meet their goals even when time or energy is in short supply.

 To stay grounded, Becky enjoys swimming, spending time with her husband and cats, and indulge in cozy hobbies like playing video games, building Legos, or crafting Miniverse items.
-They also love baseball, cooking for others, and the occasional binge of a good reality TV show.
+She also loves baseball, cooking for others, and the occasional binge of a good reality TV show.

 A lifelong advocate at heart, Becky was inspired to enter the field by personal experiences growing up in Texas watching foster parents provide safe harbor for children and supporting her father through a work-related injury that left him disabled and advocacy needs.
 They bring that same spirit of advocacy and resilience to every client and team member they serve.